 The purpose for this is that the S+ auto draft logic is abysmal.
 It does not account for previously drafted players or organizational strength, resulting in instances where teams draft 8 catchers in a row, for example.
 Using the in-game draft function ensures a much more effective back end of the draft.

-The Rule 5 draft occurs every offseason and consists of a maximum of 2 rounds.
+The Rule 5 draft occurs every offseason, prior to the 3rd FA sim, and consists of a maximum of 2 rounds.
 The commissioner will announce the exact date for each offseason's draft.

 The Rule 5 draft will utilize the in-game draft feature.
 The draft order will follow the sequence provided by the game and will not be altered.